eamv-info-screen/eamv-info-screen/README.md

 ## EAMV info screen summary

 School assignment for creating a ASP.NET Web Forms app.

-Together with my teammates [Juyoung](https://github.com/unicojoyhug), [Dennis](https://github.com/zeltres) and [Jonas](https://github.com/Shadowsilver64) we developed the app in tree one week sprints using Scrum, XP and Kanban.
+Together with my teammates [Juyoung](https://github.com/unicojoyhug), [Dennis](https://github.com/zeltres) and [Jonas](https://github.com/Shadowsilver64) , we developed this app in three one-week sprints using Scrum, XP and Kanban.

 The functionality of the app is to provide school's administration a modern UI for basic management of academy's daily activities.
-Academy's head of administration chose our app among 2 others to go live and replace the old activities managemet system.
-The following is a full list of all the functionalities we managed to implement :
+Academy's head of administration chose our app among 2 others to deploy and replace the old activity management system.
+The following is a full list of the functionalities we implemented:

 **1. User management**
 - Create user